contao/docs/docs/dev/reference/services.md

 ## ScopeMatcher

-This service provides the ability to identify the Contao scope of a request, if applicable.
+The `contao.routing.scope_matcher` service provides the ability to identify the Contao scope of a request, if applicable.
 It should be used instead of checking the deprecated `TL_MODE` constant.

 ```php